fabceolin/hollowgraph/README.md

 We welcome contributions!
 Please see our contributing guidelines for more details.

 # License
-SololGraph is released under the MIT License.
+Hollowgraph is released under the MIT License.
 See the LICENSE file for more details.

 # Acknowledgements
-SololGraph is inspired by LangGraph.
+Hollowgraph is inspired by LangGraph.
 We thank the LangGraph team for their innovative work in the field of language model workflows.